Authorize financial agent actions before money moves.

 Refund amount validation

 A payment agent handles refunds.
-It attempts to process a $5,000 refund for a $50 order.
-Veto validates the refund against the original transaction and flags discrepancies exceeding 10% for manager approval.
-On Veto's homepage, we demonstrate this: the same agent handles a routine refund, a high-value refund, and a flagged-account refund differently based on policy.
+It attempts to process a refund that does not match the original order.
+Veto validates the refund against the original transaction and routes the exception for manager approval.
+The same agent can receive different outcomes for routine, high-value, and flagged-account refunds based on policy.

 PII and account data protection

 A customer service agent with banking system access is socially engineered into sharing full account and routing numbers for another customer.
-Veto prevents the agent from returning full account numbers (only masked versions like ****1234) and blocks cross-customer data access without explicit verification.
+Veto blocks the governed disclosure before returning full account numbers (only masked versions like ****1234) and blocks cross-customer data access without explicit verification.

 Policy configuration